MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/categorized-tests.md

 ## Submitting Tests to App Center Test by Category

 > [!WARNING]
-> ️ NUnit category names which contain spaces cannot be specified for upload.
+> ️ NUnit category names which contain spaces can't be specified for upload.

 You can instruct App Center Test to run a subset of your tests using the `--include-category` parameter.